ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 31.md

 There's barely enough time in a moment to ever ingest the information spilling from Dain Aetos's lips, she thinks while taking her hair down to secure it more neatly.

-"Fliers and flier Cadets have orders to rotate between Riorson House, Blumenthaler Ridge, and the Cliffs of Dralor at their professors' will, but yes this is kind of a simulation." one of his hands pull her face up to his and he plants a chaste kiss on her lips,
+"Fliers and flier Cadets have orders to rotate between Riorson House, Blumenthaler Ridge, and the Cliffs of Dralor at their professors' will, but yes this is kind of a simulation." one of his hands pulls her face up to his and he plants a chaste kiss on her lips,

 "I'm going to open the door for her now, okay?"